 You will notice that Bitcoin never fell below the low achieved on December 17 @ 3158.
 The low was not confirmed by heavy volume.
 This is known as a bullish divergence.
 Consequently, there is a decent chance that 3158 may have marked the final bottom in the Bitcoin bear market.

 As you can see, volume is a very useful tool in the world of technical analysis.
-You should always pay attention to volume as it has the potential to generate very profitable trades.
+You should always pay attention to volume when developing Bitcoin trading strategies as it has the potential to generate very profitable trades.
 More importantly, it can identify false breakouts, which will allow you to cut your losses very quickly.
 Don’t ignore volume!

 The Relative Strength Index (RSI) is a momentum oscillator that measures the speed and change of price movements.
 The oscillator fluctuates between 0 and 100.
-RSI is a fairly popular indicator which can be found on many financial websites.
+RSI is a fairly popular indicator which can be found on many financial websites and in day trading strategies for cryptocurrency.

 Typically, traders use RSI to determine if a market is overbought or oversold.
 The general belief is that a market becomes overbought when RSI exceeds 70.
 Conversely, a market becomes oversold when RSI drops below 30.
 This particular strategy doesn’t work very well in the real world.
 Markets can remain overbought or oversold for extended periods of time.
 As a result, RSI tends to generate many false signals.